Concepts of signed graph coloring: Strong concepts for coloring signed graphs

-The new defined signed chromatic number $\chi_\pm$ has different, but often similar bounds as the zero-free chromatic number $\gamma^*$ Zaslavsky studied in \cite{Colorful}.
-For example a very simple bound using the chromatic number of the underlying graph is given in the following theorem.
-One only needs to see that any unsigned coloring of an underlying graph is also a coloring of any corresponding signed graph.
-Schweser and Stiebitz showed that the class of signed expansions provides examples for equality in the bound above.
+The signed chromatic number has different but often similar bounds as $\gamma$ and $\gamma^*$.
+For instance, an upper bound using the chromatic number of the underlying graph is given by the following theorems, which follow from the fact that every coloring of $G$ induces a coloring of $(G,\sigma)$.